Sea search continues after Spanish girl's body found in bag - WTMJ

 Another similar bag that was empty was found nearby by a special oceanographic research vessel helping in the search, Spain’s Civil Guard said, adding that the search for 1-year-old Anna and their father, Tomás Gimeno, is still ongoing.

-National and regional government officials on Friday condemned Olivia’s death and showed support for the girls’ mother, Beatriz Zimmermann.
+Numerous political figures and civil society groups on Friday condemned Olivia’s death and showed support for the girls’ mother, Beatriz Zimmermann.

 “I cannot imagine the pain of the mother of little Anna and Olivia,” tweeted Spanish Prime Minister Pedro Sánchez.
 “My hug, my love and that of my whole family, who today sympathizes with Beatriz and her loved ones.”